-Tear Gassing Protesters During An Infectious Outbreak Called 'A Recipe For Disaster'
+Tear-Gassing Protesters During An Infectious Outbreak Called 'A Recipe For Disaster'

 In law enforcement, officers generally use two types of chemicals for crowd control: CS gas and pepper spray.

-The active ingredient in pepper spray, called capsaicin, is derived from chilis.
+The active ingredient in pepper spray, called capsaicin, is derived from chiles.
 It's often sprayed from cans at close quarters or lobbed into crowds in the form of "pepper balls."

 CS gas (o‐chlorobenzylidene malononitrile) is a chlorinated, organic chemical that can induce "very strong inflammation" and "chemical injury" by burning the skin and airways when inhaled, Jordt says.